Everton 1 - 1 Fulham

 LIindstrom

-DCL / Broja
+Calvert-Lewin / Broja

 Injuries have obviously disrupted this a lot – and maybe some new signings taking time to acclimatise too (as many summer signings are at other clubs).

 It doesn't excuse some of the awful performances or capitulations etc but it does explain why we continue to struggle to some extent.
-As good or hard working as players like Keane, Young, Gueye, Doucoure and Harrison have been their limitations hold us back.
+As good or hard-working as players like Keane, Young, Gueye, Doucoure and Harrison have been, their limitations hold us back.

-Hopefully we get a chance to see the theoretical team in practice once the players are ready / fit - and with more minutes to young players like Iroegbunam, Armstrong, Dixon and Chermiti too.
+Hopefully we get a chance to see the theoretical team in practice once the players are ready and fit – with more minutes to young players like Iroegbunam, Armstrong, Dixon and Chermiti too.
 That gives us the basis of a decent squad over a decent period.

 And hopefully Friedkin gives up a bit of money to recruit in January too.
 A high quality right-back would be my first pick.
 There's a few out there.